Quantum strong cosmic censorship and black hole evaporation: Implications for the information loss puzzle

 Let us begin by a cautionary remark.
 The reader might wonder if the KRW theorems do not already guarantee that the Hadamard condition is lost at the Cauchy horizon of Fig. \ref{Fig:Hawking-Diagram}.
 After all, the Cauchy horizon seems to emanate from the singularity at $r = 0$, and it is therefore reasonable to believe that it is compactly generated.
 One could for example consider a compact set defined by a closed finite-radius ball centered around the final evaporation point.
 The issue is however that the evaporation event is not a spacetime point.
 This has been strongly emphasised e.g. in \cite{Maudlin}.
 Thus, in order to apply the KRW theorems one needs to remove final evaporation event.
 But now the putative ball is no longer compact.
 So it seems that the situation is, due to a topological subtlety, outside of the scope of the KRW theorems.\footnote{The author thanks Bernard Kay for providing this argument in an email exchange.} One could argue in favour of removing a small open set around the evaporation event, for example, by assuming that the breakdown of a spacetime description of gravity occurs already in an open neighbourhood around the singular evaporation event.
 Proceeding in this way, however, we cannot argue that semiclassical gravity breaks down, as this now becomes an assumption.

 The evaporation event however allows one to put forth a strong argument suggesting the breakdown of semiclassical theory at the Cauchy horizon of Fig. \ref{Fig:Hawking-Diagram}.
-On the one hand, it is well-known that the Hadamard property of states breaks down at curvature singularities, see e.g. \cite{Juarez-Aubry:2014jba}.
-Thus, the Hadamard property must break down at the final evaporation event.
+On the one hand, it is well-known that the Hadamard property of states breaks down at curvature singularities, see e.g. \cite{Juarez-Aubry:2014jba}.\footnote{Note that black hole singularities generically contain blow-ups in the Weyl tensor, unlike in the example of remark~\ref{rem:Conf} above.} Thus, the Hadamard property must break down at the final evaporation event.
 On the other hand, this final singularity must propagate in the geometric side of the semiclassical Einstein equations, such that, if the semiclassical gravity equations are well posed, it does so along null geodesics \cite{Hormander}.\footnote{Here, we are assuming that the geometric sector of semiclassical gravity can be described by a hyperbolic system.
 The claim then follows from the non-linear version of the propagation of singularities theorem \cite{Hormander}.} This gives support, not only the breakdown of the Hadamard property, but also to the development of a curvature singularity along the horizon.

 The semiclassical picture that goes along with this mathematical statement is as follows: Towards the end of evaporation the mass of the black hole tends to zero and the Hawking temperature becomes unboundedly large, with the state's two-point function developing new divergences.
 To see that this must be the case, for the sake of illustration, consider a massless scalar in a KMS state at $T = 1/\beta>0$ in two-dimensional Minkowski spacetime.
 Modulo infrared ambiguities, its two point function is